PCOS

 When Should You Seek Support?

-• You feel anxious or confused about diet and routine
+• You feel fatigued or overwhelmed

 Connect With Us

-How Ayurveda Helps manage Diabetes
+How Ayurveda Helps Support PCOS

-Ayurveda views diabetes as a metabolic imbalance influenced by:
+Ayurveda views PCOS as an imbalance involving:

-• Digestion (Agni)
+• Digestive fire (Agni)

 • Stress response